FaroukIbrahim-FII/reading-notes-1/Code-201/Read02.md

     // code to execute if value is false
 }
 ```

-## SWITCH STATEMENTS :
+## SWITCH STATEMENTS

-### executes a block of code depending on different cases. which are used to perform different actions based on different conditions.
+### executes a block of code depending on different cases. which are used to perform different actions based on different conditions

 ```JAVASCRIPT
 switch(expression) {
   case n: